paddor/crypto_box/README.md

 ## Usage

-This gives you two (filter) utilities: `seal_box` and `open_box`.
+This gives you two (filter) utilities: `lock_box` and `open_box`.
 These have been developed with the Unix philosophy _Do one thing and do it well_ in mind.
 They are very simple to use, but that doesn't mean you can't do anything wrong.
 As always, it's your responsibility to keep a secret key secret.

-### Encryption: `seal_box`
+### Encryption: `lock_box`

 Reads plaintext from STDIN and writes ciphertext (including MAC and nonce) to STDOUT.
 Below are the different ways of specifying a key.